Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings: Outline of proof

-We now explain the proof of the Main Theorem.
-We first consider the case of a cocompact lattices, because it is the most interesting case and also because it is technically slightly easier.
+We now explain the proof of the main theorem.
+We first consider the case of a cocompact lattice, because it is the most interesting case and also because it is technically easier.
 In this case the classical Milnor--Schwarz lemma asserts the following:

 \begin{lemma} Let $X$ be an $\tilde{A}_2$-building and let $\Gamma$ act properly and cocompactly on $X$.
 Let $\Omega$ be a set of representatives $\Gamma \backslash X$.
 There exist positive real numbers $a,b$ such that, for every $x \in \Omega$ and $y \in X$, there is $\gamma \in \Gamma$ such that $\gamma y \in \Omega$ and $|\gamma| \leq a d(x,y)+b$. \end{lemma}